mediamonks/plexus/README.md

 - **`useHistory`** (boolean, optional): Whether to provide the agent with the conversation history.
 - **`required`** (array, optional): Required (typically `input`-type) context fields for the agent.
 If a required field is left empty, the agent will not run and will simply return an empty response object, but the workflow will continue as normal.
 - **`outputTokens`** (number): Maximum output tokens for this agent
+- **`dataSources`** (array, optional): List of data source IDs to make available to the agent via tool calling.
+- **`serialize`** (array, optional): Enables serialized invocation over a collection.
+Expects a tuple of `[collectionFieldName, itemFieldName]`.
+The agent will be invoked once for each item in the collection field, with the item available as the specified item field name.

 ### `catalog`